 - Cook the burritos on all four sides for about 2 minutes per side.
 Use tongs to hold the burrito vertically and cook the ends for about 30 seconds or so.

-- Brush melted butter all over the burritos and place them in the air-fryer basket.
+- Brush melted butter all over the burritos and place them seam-side down in the air fryer basket.

-Wrap the cooked burritos in the prepared foil sheets, place them in a freezer bag, and freeze.
+Wrap the cooked (or uncooked) burritos in the prepared foil sheets, place them in a freezer bag, and freeze.

-- You can reheat a big batch of burritos at one time too!
+- You can reheat a big batch of burritos at one time!
 Just pop them on a sheet pan in the oven until hot and the cheese is melted.

 - Fresh fruit – A light and refreshing side!